 Training required for eligibility for the PACFA Register

 PACFA is the professional credentialing body for the profession of psychotherapy and counselling ONLY.
 As a result many members of the DTAA may find themselves ineligible to join the PACFA Register, even if they meet or have met DTAA’s Professional requirements.
 PACFA Training Standards changed in 2018, and as a result it will only accept Psychotherapy or Counselling training that holds AQF levels 7-9 (university Bachelor level) or above accreditation.

 Benefits of listing on the PACFA Register

 Listing on the PACFA Register offers exposure to a broader potential client and employer group nationally than the DTAA’s Register.
 PACFA’s new portal will have a selection option that will help potential clients identify DM therapists.
 It also entitles a Registrant to access funding such as NDIS, where the practitioner is dealing with a client whose funding package requires ‘ACA membership or equivalent’.
-Currently while DMT is not recognised as a specific modality by the NDIS, this gives DTAA members options to funding that is not available to people who are only listed on DTAA’s Register.
-DTAA is working to address this.
+Currently while DMT is not recognised as a specific modality by the NDIS, PACFA Registration gives dance movement therapists opportunities for funding that is not available to people who are only listed only on DTAA’s Register.
+DTAA is working to address this but the outcome is currently uncertain.
 Find out more about DTAA and NDIS here.

 What you will need to understand in order to vote at the AGM 2022

 Before the 2022 AGM, all Provisional Professional and Professional members (wherever they reside) will be sent a ballot asking whether DTAA should remain a Member Association of PACFA.
 This is an important ballot because it impacts DTAA’s financial resources as well as the equality/inequality offered to its members.
 It behooves you to understand the issues behind this simple question.